ay001-web/ay001-web/README.md

 > 🎮 Learning is like a game — level by level
 > 🧩 Strong fundamentals beat shortcuts
-> 📈 Small progress daily creates huge growth
+> 📈 Consistency compounds into excellence

 </div>